All About Oxalate Bladder And Kidney Stones In Your Cat

 This is particularly true if all stones cannot be removed.
 When that is the case, a long-term strategy of rotating the best antibiotics to control problem bacteria needs to be developed early on.
 You can read more about bacterial culture in cases of urinary stones here.

-For your veterinarian to obtain an accurate sample of your pet’s urine, it will need to be collected through a urinary catheter or a needle placed through the pets abdominal muscles (cystocentesis).
+For your veterinarian to obtain an accurate sample of your pet’s urine, it will need to be collected through a urinary catheter or a needle placed through your pets abdominal muscles (cystocentesis).
+Be advised that the needle puncture required for cystocentesis can be responsible for a blood-positive urine laboratory report.

 Can This Be A Medical Emergency?